pbraunstein/card-gamez/README.md

 1. 607 +/- 499.
 This answer war calculated by simulating 10,000 games of war.
     Note that there is a high degree of variance.
 Simulating more games of war (1,000,000) did not affect the stdev or the mean at 609 +/- 499.
+2. A player's skill has a very large effect on the outcome; however skill isn't always enough to win.
+Even when player A has a 0 percent chance at winning slaps, they still win 0.1345% of games.

 ### Commands